-As you may have seen, I have just started fundraising for a new project 'Centre for Jewish Artists (COJA)'.
+As you may have seen, I have just started fundraising for a new project the 'Centre for Jewish Artists (COJA)'.
 The Centre for Jewish Artists will be part of the new Jewish Arts Quarter on Selwyn Street in Elsternwick.
 COJA will be a place that supports, connects and advocates for professional Jewish Artists.

 Being Jewish is a central part of my identity.
 It is my past, my present and my future.
 It is the 11 litre chicken soup I cook every fortnight, the time it takes me to leave a gathering after I've said my goodbyes 45 minutes earlier, the understanding and commitment of tikkun olam (reparation of the world) and the deep internal pull I have to always be an upstander for myself, my community and others.